rajeshvkothari/oom/README.md

     ./build.sh
     ```

-    Check wither all csar are created at home/ubuntu/tosca-models/cci.
+    Check wither all csar are created at cd /home/ubuntu/tosca-models/cci.

 ## Building images and starting docker containers of puccini tosca components
 - **List of components and their summary:**(TBD)